Hiro-824/sentence-builder-v3/explanation.md

 ### **I. High-Level Overview**

-This project is a sophisticated English language learning application named **Sentence Builder**.
+This project is a sophisticated English language learning application named **Syntablo**.
 Its primary goal is to provide an intuitive, hands-on environment for learning English sentence structure.
 Instead of traditional rule-based memorization, the user learns by physically manipulating grammatical components, represented as colored blocks, to construct valid sentences.

 The application is a **Single Page Application (SPA)** built with **Next.js** and **React**.
 It features a dynamic, drag-and-drop interface powered by **D3.js** for rendering SVG elements.
 The backend logic, including user authentication and data persistence, is handled by **Supabase**.